 Shortfall Insurance covers the amount still outstanding on your car.
 This kind of insurance is available from top car insurance brands such as Virgin Insurance, Regent and Discovery.

 It covers you for shortfalls on your comprehensive car insurance.
-If your car is stolen or written off, the risk of having to carry on paying for a car you no longer have is removed.
+Shortfall insurance reduces the risk of having to carry on paying for a car you no longer possess.